grobolom/SKF-FOL-Resolver/README.txt

 Clauses with multiple literals are simply lists of compound structs, as given in the above example.

+Knowledge bases are implemented as lists of lists.
+The external list contains a list for each full clause in the KB.
+The internal lists contain literals built from using the (make-compound ...) or (m-c ...).

+The negated query sohuld be just a single list containing one or more literals, as above.

 The automated theorem prover also implements unit preference and linear input resolution.
 This helps in two ways: